mbkieda/mbkieda/README.md

-- 👋 Hi, I’m @mbkieda
+- 👋 Hi, I’m Michael Kieda
 - 👀 I’m an electrical engineer with a long history of embedded software development in the auto industry
-- 🌱 I’m skilled with SQL and python and am currently working on a data analyst nano-degree
+- 🌱 I’m skilled with C/C++, SQL and python and am currently working on a data analyst nano-degree
 - 💞️ I’m looking for an entry level job as a data analyst
 - 📫 You can call or text me at 248.495.9647 or you can email me mbkieda1959@gmail.com